coto/coto.github.io/resume.md

 - Manager of research teams (Engineers, Docs and Postdocs)
 - Investors releantions.

-#### Fintech Industry Feb, 2008 - Abr.
-2017
+#### Fintech Industry (Feb 2008 - Apr 2017)
 ##### » CTO
 - Design and planning of Architecture and Systems for multi-layered banking applications.
 (ISO 20000)
-- Partnership manager for Google Cloud and a Chilean company.
+- Partnership conection with Google Cloud.
-- Evaluation of services for improvements (ITIL) to improve customer experience.
+- Evaluation of services to improve customer experience.
 - Management and leadership of research and development teams.
-- Project management in various latest technologies in Software and Security.
+- Project management for latest technologies in Security and Software.

 ##### » Software Engineer Mobile Platforms
-- Creation of a framework in JavaScript for the development of mobile applications, when most of the frameworks (such as Sencha Touch, jQuery Mobile, Angular, React) did not exist.
+- Creation of a framework in JavaScript for the development of mobile applications[^framework].
 - Creation of a mobile application for authentication for a Chilean Bank with OTP security tokens.

-##### » Risk Analyst Engineer
-- Construction of operational risk control projects.

-#### StarTechConf -​ ​www.startechconf.com Ene, 2011 - Dic 2015
+#### StarTechConf -​ ​www.startechconf.com (Jan 2011 - Dec 2015)
 ##### » Creator and Co-Organizer
-- Creation and coordination of one an important conferences in South America for technology.
-Constituted non-profit and with more than a thousand attendees from around the world.
-Exponents of companies such as Google, Apple, Microsoft, among others, in one place.
+- Creation and coordination of one an important conferences for technology.
+Non-profit and with more than a thousand attendees from around the world.
+Exponents of companies such as Google, Apple, Microsoft, among others.
+- I just participated in the first 3 editions.

-#### Betazeta -​ ​www.betazeta.com Ago, 2011 - May 2012
+#### Software Industry (Jan 2001 - May 2012)
 ##### » Software Engineer
 - Coordination and Creation of User Generated Content systems (Node.js, Sencha Touch and MongoDB)

+##### » Programmer
+- Mostly in Python and JavaScript.

+##### » Risk Analyst Engineer
+- Construction of operational risk control projects.

+[^framework]: it was when most of the frameworks (such as Sencha Touch, jQuery Mobile, Angular, React and other) did not exists.

 [usach]: http://www.usach.cl​
 [usm]: http://www.utfsm.cl​